ADVERTISEMENT

 exception: this is a test

-It’s possible to have class objects containing other class objects, or arrays of class objects, with partial construction taking place followed by an exception being thrown.
-In this case, only the constructed subobjects will be destructed.
+Note: If class objects contain other objects or arrays with partial construction followed by an exception, only the constructed subobjects will be destructed.

 }